EonClaw/DIY-Flight-Controller-STM32F411CEU6/README.md

             Renamed "inav_5.1.0_BLACKPILL_BMI160.hex" to "inav_5.1.0_BLACKPILL_BMI160_96Mhz-old.hex" - to reflect systemclock.

             Added "inav_5.1.0_BLACKPILL_BMI160_96Mhz-new.hex" that runs at 96Mhz but on a different permutation.

+            Uploaded image of the FC mount STL.